carsva/guns-of-dayz-privacy-policy/privacy-policy.md

 **PRIVACY POLICY**

-This Privacy Policy governs the manner in which [Your Company Name] ("We," "Us," or "Our") collects, uses, maintains, and discloses information collected from users (each, a "User" or "You") of the [Your App Name] mobile application (the "App").
+This Privacy Policy governs the manner in which Green Pixels ("We," "Us," or "Our") collects, uses, maintains, and discloses information collected from users (each, a "User" or "You") of the Guns of Dayz mobile application (the "App").

 1. Information Collection